-Our biggest goals are to help people better understand and talk about religious child maltreatment, learn how to identify its risk factors, and recognize its negative impact on children.
-Through our educational programs, we serve a myriad of beneficiaries, such as survivors, faith community members, and professionals, such as social workers, therapists, and attorneys.
-Our key program areas include:
+We are driven by a desire to help people better understand and talk about religious child maltreatment (RCM), learn how to identify its risk factors, and recognize its negative impact on children.
+Through our work in 5 key program areas, we serve a myriad of beneficiaries, including survivors, faith community members, and professionals who work in fields of child protection.
+Our 5 program areas include:

-Our website offers extensive resources on RCM for academics, survivors, and others; we oversee social media outlets that allow people to discuss and learn about this issue; and we give media interviews and slideshow presentations at meetings and conferences.
+- Informing the General Public and the Media.
+Our website provides an extensive and unique clearing house of resources on religious child maltreatment (RCM); we oversee social media outlets that allow people to discuss and learn about this issue; and we give media interviews and slideshow presentations at meetings and conferences.

-We maintain a clearinghouse of resources to help survivors of RCM find reputable therapeutic programs, and we advocate on behalf of survivors seeking to communicate with religious institutions and organizations that harmed them.
+- Advocating for Survivors.We maintain a clearinghouse of resources to help survivors of RCM find reputable therapeutic programs, and we advocate on behalf of survivors seeking to communicate with religious institutions and organizations that harmed them.
 An example of this work is what we have been doing on behalf of survivors of Cal Farley’s Boys Ranch.

-We offer curricula to faith communities and information to professionals who work in the field of child protection to help them learn how to better prevent RCM and respond to cases.
-One religious organization that served as a pilot site is Unity of Austin.
+- Partnering with Faith Communities.We offer curricula to faith communities and information to professionals who work in the field of child protection to help them learn how to better prevent RCM and respond to cases.
+One church organization that served as a pilot site is Unity of Austin.